bibekanandadatta/JHU-Dissertation-Template/README.md

 - By default, tables are defined to have `\arraystretch{1.5}` (which is equivalent to double-spaced text).
 If you would like to customize the spacing inside a table globally throughout the document, you can try decreasing/ increasing the variable `GlobalTableSpacing`.
 However, I suggest doing it locally by defining a group for each table (StackExhange or StackOverflow is your friend here) where you can redefine `\arraystretch` for the individual tables as needed.
 Also if the table is wider than the page during editing, you may want to use the landscape tables which are placed sideways and may go over multiple pages (someone on StackExhange or StackOverflow has done it for sure).

 - Most of the common formatting-related settings are available in the `DOCUMENT FORMATTING` section in the main file.
-Additional optional settings related to the table of contents, epigraphs, algorithms, and listing packages are separately available but a little bit more complicated.
-Unless you really want to customize a whole to your taste very specifically, you can leave them as it is.
+Additional optional settings related to the table of contents, and epigraphs are also available but they are a bit complicated.
+You are welcome to define your custom settings for other packages as well as needed.

-- You can also remove the settings for the optional packages that you do not intend to use such as `epigraph`, `listings`, `algorithm2e`, etc. But be careful while doing that; do not break the code.

 - If you add a quote before the chapter heading, then you may want to increase the white spacing on top.
 In this case, all of the Chapters will have white space before Chapter # and title.
 I did not like the default font size and spacing in the LaTeX `report` class.